Bankruptcy, Married Couples & Divorce

 What Happens to My Cosigner if I File Chapter 13 Bankruptcy

-If you file Chapter 13 bankruptcy and you have debt with a cosigner, your bankruptcy could potentially affect the cosigner.
+If you file Chapter 13 bankruptcy and you have debt with a cosigner, your bankruptcy could affect the cosigner.

 -